-- a) Workshops that prepare participants for licensing examinations must award credits, units, or hours to be reimbursable.
-The trainee must upload their certificate of completion showing credits earned for the workshop to NTRA as part of their supporting materials. - b) Packages that Include Workshop and Study Materials: In order to be reimbursed for a package that includes a workshop and study materials, you must upload documentation for each package item into your existing TR application as part of your supporting materials.
-Documentation must attest to the completion of credits, units, or hours for each item. - i.
-Workshop Certificates: obtain following the instruction outlined above. - ii.
-Study Material Certificates: The certificate of completion for the study materials is issued 30 days after they are purchased (no sooner than 30 days; no later than the end of the training year).
-The trainee is responsible for contacting Kevin Norton and requesting certificates for all study materials included in the package. - c) For Packages with Exam Study Materials Only (i.e., no workshop included): - i.
-The trainee must complete and pass the exam before the end of their training year, then contact Kevin Norton, provide the passing score, and request certificate(s) for the study materials to be issued. - ii.
-After the trainee has received the certificate awarded by AATBS showing credits earned for each item purchased, the trainee should upload the certificate(s) into their existing TR application as supporting documentation.
+1. Workshops that prepare participants for licensing examinations must award credits, units, or hours to be reimbursable.
+The trainee must upload their certificate of completion showing credits earned for the workshop to NTRA as

+- a) The automated certificate for the EPPP 4-Day workshop is issued the following week after completion of the event.
+For all other workshops, please contact Kevin Norton after completion of the event.
+Once attendance is verified, a certificate of completion will be emailed to the participant. - b) The certificate of completion for the online self-paced workshop is issued 30 days after it is purchased.
+Contact Kevin Norton and request a certificate for the workshop (no sooner than 30 days: no later than the end of the training year). - 2.
+Packages that Include Workshop and Study Materials: In order to be reimbursed for a package that includes a workshop and study materials, you must upload documentation for each package item into your existing TR application as part of your supporting materials.
+Documentation must attest to the completion of credits, units, or hours for each item. - a) Workshop Certificates: obtain following the instruction outlined above. - b) Study Material Certificates: The certificate of completion for the study materials is issued 30 days after they are purchased (no sooner than 30 days; no later than the end of the training year).
+The trainee is responsible for contacting Kevin Norton and requesting certificates for all study materials included in the package. - For Packages with Exam Study Materials Only (i.e., no workshop included): a) The trainee must complete and pass the exam before the end of their training year, then contact Kevin Norton, provide the passing score and request certificate(s) for the study materials to be issued. - b) After the trainee has received the certificate awarded by AATBS showing credits earned for each item purchased, the trainee should upload the certificate(s) into their existing TR application as supporting documentation.